everdale/ProductScraper/database/supabase/README.md

 # Supabase Setup for Svea AI Application

-This directory contains all the resources needed to set up and configure the Supabase project for the Svea AI application.
+This directory contains the SQL scripts needed to set up and configure your Supabase project for the Svea AI application.
+These scripts create the database schema, functions, and seed data for the application.

-## Files Included
+## SQL Files

+The SQL files are organized in a numbered sequence that should be executed in order:

-- `schema.sql`: Database schema definitions including tables, indexes, and RLS policies
+1. **01_schema.sql**: Creates the basic database structure including tables, indexes, and row-level security policies.
-- `functions.sql`: Custom PostgreSQL functions for efficient queries
+2. **02_functions.sql**: Defines database functions for product search, filtering, and administrative tasks.
-- `seed_data.sql`: Sample data to populate the database for testing
+3. **03_seed_data.sql**: Contains initial data to populate the database with sample products and stores.
-- `setup.js`: Interactive guide for setting up the Supabase project
+4. **04_crawler_integration.sql**: Provides functions to integrate the crawler functionality with Supabase.

 ## Setup Instructions

+Follow these steps to set up your Supabase project:

-1. **Create a Supabase Project**
+1. **Create a new Supabase project**:
    - Go to [Supabase](https://app.supabase.io/)
    - Sign in or create an account
    - Click "New Project"
-   - Enter "SveaAI" (or your preferred name) as the project name
+   - Enter your project name
    - Choose a strong database password (save it somewhere secure)
    - Select the region closest to your users
-   - Choose the free tier (or paid if needed)
+   - Choose the appropriate pricing tier
    - Click "Create new project"

-2. **Wait for Project Creation**
-   - This may take a few minutes
+2. **Wait for your project to be created** (this may take a few minutes)

-3. **Configure Authentication**
+3. **Configure Authentication**:
    - In the Supabase dashboard, go to "Authentication" > "Providers"
    - Enable "Email" provider
    - Configure any additional settings as needed (e.g., email templates)
    - Under "Authentication" > "URL Configuration" set your site URL
    - Save changes

-4. **Apply Database Schema**
+4. **Apply the database schema and functions**:
    - In the Supabase dashboard, go to "SQL Editor"
    - Click "New Query"
+   - Execute each SQL file in order:
-   - Copy and paste the contents of `schema.sql`
+     1. Copy and paste the contents of `01_schema.sql` and run the query
-   - Run the query to create all tables, indexes, policies, and triggers

-5. **Create Database Functions**
-   - In the SQL Editor, create a new query
-   - Copy and paste the contents of `functions.sql`
+     2. Copy and paste the contents of `02_functions.sql` and run the query
-   - Run the query to create all functions

-6. **Seed Test Data (Optional)**
-   - In the SQL Editor, create a new query
-   - Copy and paste the contents of `seed_data.sql`
+     3. Copy and paste the contents of `04_crawler_integration.sql` and run the query
-   - Run the query to insert sample products
+     4. Optionally, run `03_seed_data.sql` if you want sample data for development

-7. **Get API Credentials**
+5. **Get your API credentials**:
    - In the Supabase dashboard, go to "Settings" > "API"
    - Under "Project API keys", copy:
      - anon/public key (for client access)